 BRISBANE QLD 4000

 You should receive notice from the OIC that your privacy complaint has been received within 5 business days.
 The OIC will then assess whether the subject matter of your complaint shows an ‘arguable case’ that a privacy breach has occurred.
 They will then provide you with a written notice that sets out the reason for their decision.

 If your complaint is accepted

-If the Office of the Information Commissioner Queensland tries to resolve your complaint, but cannot do so, you can ask for your complaint to go to the Queensland Civil and Administrative Tribunal (QCAT).
-The Office of the Information Commissioner Queensland must refer your complaint to QCAT in 20 business days or less.
+If it appears to the OIC that mediation is not likely to resolve your complaint, you can ask for your complaint to be referred to the Queensland Civil and Administrative Tribunal (QCAT).

 If your complaint is declined

-If the Office of the Information Commissioner Queensland does not accept your complaint, there are no more options available for you to continue your complaint under the Act.
+If the OIC does not accept your complaint, there are no more options available for you to continue your complaint under the Act.